medinichopra/tihai/README.md

 # tihai
-a polyrhythmic technique found in Indian classical music.
+A snippet of code to generate a polyrhythmic technique found in Indian classical music.